+The simplest way to explain Electronicos Fantasticos is to call it a multimedia EDM show.
+The show is the culmination of the work of Nicos Orchest-Lab, a musical collective founded by Japanese artist and experimental musician Ei Wada.
 The group takes discarded electronic devices and turns them into strange, new instruments to produce music that can only be described as purely electric.
 As awesome as that sounds, this simple description does no justice to how Wada and his group are redefining contemporary electronic music.

 Many of the new inventions by Nicos Orchest-Lab rely on the inherent patterns in electromagnetic signals and how they can be used to modulate a pure audio signal.
 This is illustrated by Wada’s most visual instruments: the static television screens.
 With coils wrapped around his legs, Wada touches the screens to use his body to close the signal between the screens and the connected guitar amps.

 Wada takes this unique way of signal modulation further through his modified barcode scanners.
 It works in the same way as the television screens in terms of producing dubstep notes and signal patterns based on stripe width .
 However, the scanners can produce any number of notes from any barcode, pattern, or stripe that they can read in the real world.

 In the song Recently I’m playing the TV at home, Wada achieves otherworldly and warbling notes, similar to an electric guitar hooked up to a flanger pedal which duplicate the signal and plays it back in steady delays.
 In other parts of the song, Wada’s riffs sound like classic fuzz pedal-distorted rock, alongside funky licks and even more experimental phase and flange effects.
-From the way it loops riffs and emulates different guitar effects, the CRTelecaster is a versatile new instrument that will sooner or later send waves through the electronic music world.
+From how it loops riffs and emulates different guitar effects, the CRTelecaster is a versatile new instrument that will sooner or later send waves through the electronic music world.

 And while it’s currently unclear where and when Electronicos Fantasticos’ next live show will be, for the time being, you can follow them on YouTube and their other social channels where they release regular content.
-Whether you’re a connoisseur of electronic fusion music or someone who simply enjoys new and interesting sounds, Electronicos Fantasticos is a universal experience that can be enjoyed by anyone with an ear for good music.
+Whether you’re a connoisseur of electronic fusion music or someone who enjoys new and interesting sounds, Electronicos Fantasticos is a universal experience that can be enjoyed by anyone with an ear for good music.